-Hyde Park is one of the world’s greatest city parks and one of London`s eight Royal Parks.
+Hyde Park is one of the world’s greatest city parks and one of London's eight Royal Parks.
 Every year, millions of tourists flock here to enjoy its beauty and range of attractions.
 There is enough here to keep the whole family entertained for a day in London.
-Here are some suggestions for making the most of Hyde Park, with something for all ages and tastes:
+Read on for some suggestions for making the most of Hyde Park, with something for all ages and tastes:

 1. The Diana Fountain

 The Diana Fountain is a memorial to one of Britain’s most loved people, Diana, Princess of Wales.
-Its design aims to reflect Diana`s life, with water flowing from the highest point in two directions as it cascades, swirls and bubbles before meeting in a calm and tranquil pool at the bottom.
-The three bridges allows you to cross the water and go right to the heart of the fountain, designed to symbolise Diana`s openness.
+Its design aims to reflect Diana's life, with water flowing from the highest point in two directions as it cascades, swirls and bubbles before meeting in a calm and tranquil pool at the bottom.
+The three bridges allows you to cross the water and go right to the heart of the fountain, designed to symbolize Diana's openness.

 2. Diana, Princess of Wales Memorial Playground

-A huge wooden pirate ship, mermaid fountains, a tepee camp, ladders and slides are only some of the fun you will find in this magical wonderland designed for the children.
+A huge wooden pirate ship, mermaid fountains, a tepee camp, ladders and slides are only some of the fun you will find at the Diana, Princess of Wales Memorial Playground, a magical wonderland designed for the children.
 This playground is inspired by Peter Pan; a tribute to Princess Diana who loved the innocence of childhood.
 Be sure to check out the sensory trail of fragrant plants and sound features, designed especially to spark your senses.
 The park stimulates imagination, sense of adventure and encourages children to challenge their physical and mental prowess.

 3. The Serpentine